jaredthomas68/PHSCS513R-Project/Ideas.md

 ## wake combination
 Wakes are typically combined using the square of the L2 norm.
 However, in a distribution perhaps we could use the ideas in Strang V.5 equation 10 for the weighted least squares.

+## Basis
+We've been discussing using something akin to radial basis functions.

+Perhaps we could define a surface with only, say, 2 basis functions that would have peaks and valleys accordign tot eh locations of the turbines.